Lalo-B/making-a-web-server/README.md

 forgot to code on monday for some reason ...

 i dont want to take my laptop but i need to push to github on saturday what do i do

+im not going to lie i havent worked on code in a while i need to get back to is but i dont for some reason. this coming year i will definetly do it